gladly-team/next-firebase-auth/README.md

 ### Using the Firebase App

+You may want to access the Firebase JS SDK or admin apps.

+To access the admin app, you can use [`getFirebaseAdmin`](#getfirebaseadmin--appapp), added in v0.13.1-alpha.0.

-You may want to access the Firebase JS SDK or admin app.
-To do so, you can initialize the Firebase apps yourself _prior_ to initializing `next-firebase-auth`.
+To access the Firebase JS SDK, you can initialize the Firebase JS SDK yourself _prior_ to initializing `next-firebase-auth`.
 [Here's some example code](https://github.com/gladly-team/next-firebase-auth/discussions/61#discussioncomment-323977) with this pattern.

 _Have a suggestion on how this can be more intuitive?
 Please contribute it here: [#135](https://github.com/gladly-team/next-firebase-auth/issues/135)_